 I just came across the problem of handling disabling and reenabling the idle timer within an iPhone app.
-Especially when running the app includes longer intervals without touch input activity, the system might turn off the screen during the game.
+In RRRunner as pure motion input based game there are longer intervals without touch input activity.
+So the system might turn off the screen during the game.
 Here is a small piece of code how to manage this.

 I was curious about the impact of several Mathf functions when running an app on iPhone.
 So I decided to make some measurements on iPhone 5 and iPhone 4.
 Here are the results.

 There are a couple of resources out there describing how to set up basically Unity3D with Subversion.
 In this posting I describe the special situation when developing for iPhone i.e. which XCode specific files should be under version control, how to have different versions in parallel and how to get off cheaply on major Unity3D version updates.

 Although I found plenty of information and really awesome tutorials about rigging, skinning and animation, I ran into some problems on the way to my first animation.
 So in this posting I list all my problems and the solutions / workarounds I found for them.

 Using Unity's ragdoll wizard leads to the problem that the prefab connection to the character model is broken.
 That means after a change of the model in your 3D software yo have to perform the whole procedure again.
 To avoid this I wrote an open source code generator that saves all ragdoll components in a C# factory class which you can invoke at runtime.